Just Got Back From the Discomfort—We're Alright

-Just Got Back From the Discomfort—We're Alright (stylized in all lowercase on the original release, and sometimes shortened to Just Got Back) is the second and final full-length album by American emo band The Brave Little Abacus, released on May 29, 2010.
-The album was a lo-fi home recording that developed a popular following only after the band broke up, and was noted by critics for its varied instrumentation and unorthodox vocals.
+Just Got Back From the Discomfort—We're Alright (stylized in all lowercase on the original release, and sometimes shortened to Just Got Back) is the second and final studio album by American emo band The Brave Little Abacus, released on May 29, 2010.
+The album was a lo-fi home recording that developed a popular following only after the band broke up and was noted by critics for its varied instrumentation and unorthodox vocals.

 Background and recording

 Following the release of Masked Dancers in 2009, The Brave Little Abacus quickly began writing their second and final album.
 Adam Demirjian – the vocalist, guitarist, and drummer of The Brave Little Abacus – said that the band chose to forgo conventional studio recording equipment and record the album at home, as they enjoyed experimenting with sound design rather than being "confined" in a studio environment.
 The album was self-produced, apart from some mixing work by Demirjian's guitar teacher Eric Clemenzi on a couple of the tracks.
 The band suffered a computer crash and lost two of the original recordings on the album, replacing them in the final cut with mixdown versions originally used for practice purposes.

 Just Got Back implements a multitude of different instruments, including the piano, accordion, glockenspiel, synths, church organs, and different brass instruments, among others.
-The album also contains samples from the early 2000s sitcom Malcolm in the Middle during the first, penultimate, and last tracks.
+The album also contains several samples from the early 2000s sitcom Malcolm in the Middle.
 Adam Demirjian described Malcolm in the Middle as important to him growing up, and said he used the samples as a "vehicle" for presenting both his passion for the show and the messages the show conveyed.

+The album cover of Just Got Back From The Discomfort-We're Alright features a picture taken on lead singer Adam Demirjian's parents' honeymoon, which depicts Demirjian’s father in front of a gas station.